Information for Parents and Supporters

 Coming to University is a major transition for all students, and particularly for young people moving from home for the first time.
 For disabled students, including those on the autism spectrum, there may be additional barriers and Disability Services are here to help.
 Below, you will find information about Disability Services, and the support we provide.

-- Dyslexia Team (supporting students with Specific Learning Difference, including dyslexia, dyspraxia, ADHD)
+- SpLD Team (supporting students with Specific Learning Difference, including dyslexia, dyspraxia, ADHD)

 - Mental Health Advisory Team